simen64/Simons-HID-Scripts/Clipboard-hijacker/README.md

 ## How to use

 The payload was made for the O.MG plug which means it uses a slightly modified version of Ducky Script 2.
 This should technically make it compatible with most other Ducky Script enabled devices just with some sligt modifications.
+Do note that payload is not done when you recieve a discord notification saying `Connection made` but rather when the caps-lock turns on.

 If you dont want to use a BadUsb to deliver the payload you can just download the .ps1 script.